-A human capital management solution, like Balance Point’s Orange, is indispensable when it comes to managing your workforce.
+A human capital management solution, like Balance Point’s solution, is indispensable when it comes to managing your workforce.
 Applicant tracking, onboarding, performance management, attendance, compensation, and benefits management, are just a few of the myriad of benefits it provides.
 But did you know it’s also a great tool for communicating with your team?

 Think about it – your employees are guaranteed to visit the portal at least twice a day, to punch in and punch out.
 They may also visit to view timesheets, request time-off, make changes to their personal information, and more.
 Reach this captive audience by deploying any pertinent information from the employee dashboard.
 You post it, they read it.
 You can even require them to sign off on it via a digital signature.